zachlambert/stm32-collection/README.md

 # stm32-collection

 Collection of libraries useful for stm32 development, setup for use with cmake.
 Currently only tested for stm32f103c8t6 and building on linux.

 Uses libopencm3, an arm firmware library that I prefer to the standard stm32 HAL.
 The makefiles provided by libopencm3 automatically provide appropriate compiler defines, architecture flags, etc, and generate a linker script.
 This has been ported to cmake.

+## Dependencies

+`sudo apt install -y gcc-arm-none-eabi`

 ## Installation

 `git clone git@github.com:zachlambert/stm32-collection.git`
 `make build MCU=stm32f103x8`
 `sudo make install MCU=stm32f103x8`

 This will build libraries for the stm32f103x8 target under build/stm32f103x8, then install libraries to `/opt/stm32-collection/lib/stm32f103x8/` and a toolchain file to `/opt/stm32-collection/toolchain/stm32f103x8.cmake`.